Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Introduction

 This paper is organized as follows.
-In Section \ref{sec:data}, we introduce the PDE identification problem and some notations in Section~\ref{sec_data} and describe the SDD scheme in Section \ref{sec:sdd}.
+In Section \ref{sec:data}, we introduce the PDE identification problem and describe the SDD scheme.
 Our proposed ST and SC algorithms are presented in Section \ref{sec:methods}, and systematic numerical experiments are provided in Section \ref{sec::numexp}.
 We conclude the paper in Section \ref{sec::conclusion}, and some details are discussed in the Appendix.